webnet-fr/WebnetSsoAuthBundle/Resources/doc/example.md

 Authentication through SSO CAS Server with Symfony2
 ===================================================

-- use the Bundle : BeSimpleSsoAuthBundle (install with Composer)
+- use the Bundle : WebnetSsoAuthBundle (install with Composer)
 - be careful on dependences : Buzz needs a recent version of libcurl (7.19 ??)